perticascatalin/Research/README.md

 |Epoch 10.000 - 7 out of 10|Epoch 22.000 - 9 out of 10|
 |![l_10000](https://raw.githubusercontent.com/perticascatalin/MastersExperiments/master/Permutation/results/labels/labels_10000.png)|![l_22000](https://raw.githubusercontent.com/perticascatalin/MastersExperiments/master/Permutation/results/labels/labels_22000.png)|

+SAMPLE RESULTS DISPLAY FOR BASELINE MODEL ON AN ARRAY OF 10

 #### 4. Metrics

 We compute a partial accuracy - the average number of elements whose target position is correctly guessed.
 Example: we run the experiment on an array of 10 elements and the test dataset is comprised of 3 such arrays with 7, 7, and 9 correct guesses.
 Then the partial accuracy is (7 + 7 + 9)/3 = 7.7.